DataDog/datadog-agent/docs/cluster-agent/HORIZONTAL_POD_AUTOSCALING.md

 The custom and external metric provider, as opposed to the metrics server, are resources that have to be implemented and registered by the user.

-As of v1.0.0, the DCA implements the External Metrics Provider interface.
+As of v1.0.0, the Datadog Cluster Agent implements the External Metrics Provider interface.
 This walkthrough explains how to set it up and how to autoscale your Kubernetes workload based off of your Datadog metrics.

 ## Requirements